NiharMondal/trip-mate/README.md

 #### Common Features

 -   Explore Popular Trips
 -   Discover the most popular trips based on ratings and user reviews.
 -   Browse the latest trips added to the platform.

 #### User Features 🧑‍💻

 **1. Dashboard Management**

 -   Users can manage their trips: create, edit, and delete.
 -   View and respond to incoming trip-mate requests.
 -   Track outgoing requests sent to join other trips.
 -   Update personal profile information.
 -   Share trip reviews and ratings after completion.

 **2. Advanced Filtering Options**

 -   Filter by Destination: Explore trips by continent or specific destinations.
-    -Filter by Title or Price Range: Narrow down trips based on a title keyword and minimum-maximum price ranges.
+-   Filter by Title or Price Range: Narrow down trips based on a title keyword and minimum-maximum price ranges.

 **3. Sorting**